imbacraft/dusk.nvim/README.md

 ### 1.01 (10.07.2022)

 1. Introduced keymaps for window navigation
-2. Set shiftwidth = 4
-3. Don't lazyload telescope
+2. Don't lazyload telescope
-4. Set Telescope find files to search for hidden files also.
+3. Set Telescope find files to search for hidden files also.

 ### 1.02 (31.07.2022)